solidi/writing/77-a-tragic-american-toy-story.md

 *As the engine ran on a table during the sales pitch, a heated exchange of actions occurred between Papp and an onlooker, leading to an explosion.
 The result became a tragedy.
 But with many witnesses, it was swept under the rug, leaving an open hole of safety and for those asking the truth - why?*

-*This story follows its aftermath, led by a first-hand account preserved in microfilm.
+*This story follows its three-day aftermath, led by a first-hand account preserved in microfilm.
 It connects former Los Alamos to toy-making corporation Mattel in a ruinous blast radius from the inventor's engine for only one second in history.*

 *The following contains depictions of death written by a press reporter who was injured.
 Reader discretion is advised.*